ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 This way we learned how to create git repo's, create separate branches for features or different environments for example.
 And we even saw the different ways to merge these branches.
-One thing we'll definitely won't forget that fast is to rebase when pulling to keep a clean non-spaghetti like history, something that is preferred by many co-workers at Jworks!
+One thing we'll definitely won't forget that fast is to rebase when pulling to keep a clean non-spaghetti like history, something that is preferred by many co-workers at JWorks!
 At least that is what Yannick has told us ;)
 ## Backend